Jbjcool1997/proj3ML/README1.md

 The data has manually downloaded from "https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data" and uploaded to AzureML datasets.

-### Overview
-*TODO*: Explain about the data you are using and where you got it from.

 ### Task
 *TODO*: Explain the task you are going to be solving with this dataset and the features you will be using for it.